 Let’s be honest, we’re not giving enough credit for our effective greenhouse layout in Stardew Valley.

-The Greenhouse is one of the most effective money-maker in early game to mid game, and one of the best sources for multiple crops and fruits.
-One of the good things about a greenhouse building is any kind of plant can be planted and harvested regardless of seasons.
+The Greenhouse is one of the most effective money-maker in the early game to mid-game and one of the best sources for multiple crops and fruits.
+One of the good things about a greenhouse building is any kind of plant can be planted and harvested regardless of the season.
 You don’t even need scarecrows since the building itself acts as a shelter for your plants.

 Also, they don’t get hit by lightning, which is pretty neat.

 At the start of your game, you can’t use this building as it is currently, well, unfit for use.
 Don’t worry, though.
 You can use this beautiful building once you’re done with the Pantry bundles in the Community Center.
 You can also purchase it for 35,000g from the Joja Community Development Projects.

 What is a Greenhouse Layout in Stardew Valley?